Samhain: the precursor to Halloween?

 Historical Celtic information about Samhain:

 The ancient Celts divided the year into only two seasons.
 Samhain marked the end of the warm season, the end of the harvest time, the start of the cold season, and the evening before the beginning of the new year.
 The name of this seasonal day of celebration is:

-- "Samhain" in Irish, and "Samhuinn" in Gaelic, both of which mean "summer's end."
+- "Samhain" in Irish; "Samhuinn" or Samhainnin in Scottish Gaelic.
+Both mean "summer's end."

 - A word in Norse that translates as the "winter nights."

 Unfortunately, at the time that Irish observed Samhain, and left no documentaton about their practices.
 Most of the information about them came from non-Celtic sources long afterwards.
 11 Some have speculated that Celts believed that the veil between our world and the spirit world is at its thinnest at this time of the year.
 Opportunities to communicate with the dead were at their maximum.
 When a family ate their evening meal, they often set a place for a relative who had died, in the hope that this would facilitate their appearance.
 But the accuracy of this information remains somewhat shakey.